lyxnli/Boostd/README.md

 > WARNING!
 Don't use any Boostd executables from any other rep other then this one!

 Look for releases, and download.
-If there isn't any, the project is in debug stage, and you will find the latest exe in the [bin](https://github.com/EfectX/Boostd/tree/main/bin) folder
+If there isn't any, the project is in beta stage, and you will find the latest exe in the [bin](https://github.com/EfectX/Boostd/tree/main/bin) folder

 **The program is very simple to use, follow the steps:**
 * Open the program